 The Meaning of SunoMono, AgeMono, NiMono, and ItameMono

-Typical examples of such Japanese dish names include “SunoMono (酢の物)”, “AgeMono (揚げ物)”, “NiMono (煮物)”, and “ItameMono (炒め物)”.
-Then, what categories of dishes do these Japanese words stand for?
+Typical examples of such generic names for Japanese dishes include “SunoMono (酢の物)”, “AgeMono (揚げ物)”, “NiMono (煮物)”, and “ItameMono (炒め物)”.

 Then, what category of dishes does each of these Japanese terms refer to?

 “Sunomono (酢の物)” is the name for vinegared dishes.
 Japanese vinegared dishes are often made with seafood, and typically dressed with Sanbaizu vinegar sauce.